drakkar-lig/walt-python-packages/client/walt/client/doc/md/logging.md

 Another tool is provided on a subset of WalT images:
 * `walt-log-monitor`  (see [`walt help show log-monitor`](log-monitor.md))

-This one is not always available because it is based on a python package, and some minimal images may not provide python.
-In order to install it in your own images, if it is missing, you can use `pip install walt-node`.
+This one is not always available because it is based on a python package and systemd, and some minimal images may not provide python3 or systemd.
+See [`walt help show log-monitor`](log-monitor.md) for installing it when it is missing.

 ## How to query / display / work with experiment logs